jaxxstorm/puppet-facter_tags/README.md

 ### What this module does

-This module creates a directory, `/etc/tags` and allows you to create JSON in this directory to create arbitrary tags in from a variety of sources.
-It then tags those tags and creates a structured fact with them
+This module creates a directory, `/etc/tags` and allows you to create JSON in this directory to create arbitrary tags from a variety of sources.
+It then evaluates those JSON files and creates a structured fact, `tags` with them.

 It also includes a defined type which allows you to create tags from with Puppet.